 BMS

-The BMS is the most critical component of any battery.
-It’s what makes sure your battery and you are kept safe.
+The BMS is a critical component of any battery and is required for safe, reliable operation.
 The BMS prevents the battery from being over or under-charged.
-It also makes sure the load does not exceed the battery’s maximum current level.
+It also makes sure the load does not exceed the battery’s maximum current level among other protections.

 Miscellaneous Supplies